Jexah/solidifyr/README.md

 ---

 ### Build
-*This assumes you have nodejs, npm, and grunt installed.*
+*This assumes you have nodejs, npm, grunt, and mongodb installed.*

 Simply clone the package using: